apache/pulsar/site2/website/blog/2022-04-08-Apache-Pulsar-2-9-2.md

 #### Issue

-Previously, readers were not able to read the latest messages in compacted topics if readers enabled `readCompacted` and all the data of topics has been compacted to compacted legers.
+Previously, readers were not able to read the latest messages in compacted topics if readers enabled `readCompacted` and all the data of topics has been compacted to compacted ledgers.

 #### Resolution